 Photography by Jason Dodd

 In her philosophical work, Claire works primarily in aesthetics.
 Her research focuses on issues pertaining to creativity, art production, and medium-specificity.
 In particular, she is interested in questions that arise around "automatic", or labour-saving, ways to produce images, such as photography.
-Alongside her research activities, Claire teaches Foundation Art and Design at Kaplan International College London, and has worked as an Art History and Drawing Tutor at Sutton College, and a Graduate Teaching Assistant at the University of Kent where she taught on modules including: 'Drawing: History and Practice' and 'Introduction to Aesthetics'.
+Alongside her research activities, Claire teaches Foundation Art and Design, and works as an Art History and Drawing Tutor.
+Previously, she worked as a Graduate Teaching Assistant at the University of Kent where she taught on modules including: 'Drawing: History and Practice' and 'Introduction to Aesthetics'.
 She also edits the peer-reviewed journal Debates in Aesthetics.